 Virginia Cooperative Extension and the Virginia Sheep Producers Association will be hosting the Virginia Shepherds’ Symposium on Saturday, January 9, 2016 at the Alphin-Stuart Livestock Arena in Blacksburg, VA.
 This one-day program is open to all sheep producers from the region and provides an educational opportunity for producers, educators and other professionals in sheep and related agribusiness industries.
 The adult program will feature excellent speakers on a variety of topics, and commercial exhibitors will also be present.

-Global Forum symposium will feature results of summer undergraduate research
+The sympoisum will feature results of summer undergraduate research.

 The Global Forum on Urban and Regional Resilience funded six projects over the summer, on topics ranging from mortgages to extreme heat to tiny houses, all with a focus on resilience.